suchialex/CINS3002-HW04/instructions.md

 In the function body
   - Clear the existing code
-  - Using an if statement and the in operator, check if the employee_id (passed as parameter) is present in the employees list (passed as parameter)
+  - Using an if statement and the in operator, check if the employee_id (passed as parameter) is present in the employees list (passed as parameter) ⏩ Tutorial: 7-11
   - If yes,
-    - Get the index of the employee id in the list
+    - Get the index of the employee id in the list ⏩ Tutorial: 7-8
-    - Using this index, print the Name, Department and Salary
+    - Using this index, print the Name, Department and Salary (name will be at index+1, department will be at index+2 etc.)
     - return True and the index obtained above
   - If not
     - print `Employee Not Found`